-Top baking tip: Add any herbs of your choice to improve the taste of your mini breads.
+Baking tip: Add any herbs of your choice to improve the taste of your mini breads.

-If you want to make a more substantial loaf of bread but have ran out of yeast, then soda bread is another quick and easy creation.
+If you want to make a more substantial loaf of bread but have run out of yeast, then soda bread is another quick and easy creation.
 Seeing as it’s called soda bread, you will need bicarbonate of soda (duh!) for this recipe and a few other things which you should have around your kitchen.

-– 500g self rising flour (plain or wholemeal)
+– 500g self-rising flour (plain or wholemeal)

 – 1tsp bicarbonate of soda

 – 400ml whole milk Juice from one lemon (or 2tbsp of bottled lemon juice)

 The first thing you’ll want to do is to prepare your buttermilk mixture.
 Add the lemon juice to the milk and set aside for 10/15 minutes or until the milk starts to curdle.
 Preheat your oven to 180C/Gas 6.

 While you are waiting for your milk to curdle and your oven to preheat, mix in all the dry ingredients together.
 Once the buttermilk is ready, add the honey or sugar and give it a good mix.
 Combine the buttermilk and honey mixture with the dry ingredients and mix until you get a dough.